XianyiCheng/xianyicheng.github.io/_pages/research.md

 To study the screwdriving processes, we collected a large screwdriving dataset including more than 8,000 screwdriving operations.
 For more information, please visit [<span style="color:blue; text-decoration:underline">our dataset webpage</span>](http://mlab.ri.cmu.edu/index.php/research/datasets).

-We also developed a data efficient failure detection and stage classification framework for screwdriving.
+We also developed a data efficient failure detection and stage classification framework for screwdriving [<span style="color:blue; text-decoration:underline">[here]</span>](https://xianyicheng.github.io/files/cheng_case19.pdf).